 The lifespan of any memory drive always depends on the TBW, which is the capacity in terabytes a Solid-State Drive (SSD) can write throughout its lifetime.
 If you install a game and play it frequently, the lifespan of your SSD will not be affected.
 If that game requires installation every time you play, it will affect the SSD.

 One of the main reasons gamers believe that gaming on an SSD can shorten its lifespan is because of the way games are written to and read from storage devices.
 Games are typically written to storage devices in large, sequential data blocks.
-It is different from how most other files are written to storage devices, which are usually smaller and more random.
+It differs from how most other files are written to storage devices, which are usually smaller and more random.

-However, this doesn’t mean that gaming on an SSD will definitely shorten its lifespan.
+However, this doesn’t mean gaming on an SSD will shorten its lifespan.
 The amount of wear caused by writing large blocks of data to an SSD is typically very small, and most SSDs are designed to withstand a certain amount of damage over their lifetime.

 What Shortens The Lifespan of an SSD?